Ridgeview-Robotics/TeachingProgramming/Teaching Programming/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/_0_Onboarding/Lesson_1.md

 Java Syntax:

 These are a few good points to keep in mind, however just as a reminder, every statement in java must close with a semi-colon.
-All classes must have
+All classes must have curled brackets at the beginning and end of a class.
+All code in this repository will have correct syntax, and may be used as a reference.